 deluged deluge-console "config -s allow_remote True" deluge-console "config allow_remote"

 Here I am using a Linux machine (Ubuntu)as my client.
 You can also use a windows machine as your client.
-But make sure that the version of deluge installed on your client machine should be the same as that on the daemon running on your raspberry pi.
+But make sure that the version of deluge installed on your client machine (Windows or Linux) should be the same as that of the daemon running on your raspberry pi.
 Here we are using version 2.0.3 on both the daemon and client.
 I have used the below Deluge PPA Repository for installing the latest version of the deluge client in my ubuntu machine.

 sudo add-apt-repository ppa:deluge-team/stable sudo apt-get update sudo apt-get install deluge